ngergihun/NeaReader/README.md

 ```python
 s.SaveSpectraToDAT("O2P")
 ```
 You will get a file with two columns.
 The first is the wavenumber and the second is the O2P spectrum.
+The file will have the same name as the original file with '.dat' extension in the same location where the original file is.

 # NeaImage class